mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 When setting up an integration with [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html), you need to authenticate with your AWS account, entering the access key pair (access key ID and secret access key), region, and MFA token for your AWS account.
 Then you can retrieve secrets stored in AWS Secrets Manager using the secret ARN and role ARN for each secret.

-> Your AWS instance shouldn't be behind a proxy server.
+> Your computer must be able to access your Amazon Web Services instance.

 You can follow the steps to [create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html), [find a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_search-secret.html), and [retrieve a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets.html) from AWS Secrets Manager.
+Postman retrieves the value exactly as it's entered in the **Plaintext** tab, so enter the secret's value in the format you want it returned in Postman.
 To view a secret's details, including the secret ARN, open the [Secrets Manager console](https://console.aws.amazon.com/secretsmanager/) then select the secret's name.

 To integrate Postman Vault with AWS Secrets Manager, do the following: